 Sound Meter Pro: Sound Meter PRO works with Android phones to measure sound or decibel level.
 It can also measure sound pressure.
 All of Sound Meter Pro functions require access to Android’s microphone.
 This just means you need to give the app permission to access your microphone in order for it to work properly.
 Reading the meter is a snap if you’re familiar with decibel, and you are if you read the beginning of this post, as the meter shows the decibel level on a handy-dandy graph.

 Decibel Meter Pro: Packed with features, decibel Meter Pro is available on iTunes and works with iPhone and iPad.
-This top-notch app sports some cool graphics that can make the display easier to read, which is probably one of the many reasons it’s so highly rated.
+This top-notch app sports some cool graphics that can make the display easier to read, which is probably one of the reasons it’s so highly rated.
 Decibel Meter Pro is great for determining the decibels in a room, from lecture hall to concert.

 Decibel 10th Professional Noise Meter: Decibel 10th works with a host of Apple products including iPhone, iPad and iPod touch.
 Considered a professional grade sound meter app, it is known for its accuracy with decibels and with sound pressure.
 Having that level of accuracy is great especially since the app is free if you endure the ads.
 Still, for less than a dollar you can unwrap the app’s full potential.

 iNVH app: This is a professional app that does have a learning curve, but it has some neat features once you get to know it.
 Like all of these apps, this one needs to use the microphone on your phone to measure sound level, but there is also a tool designed to calibrate sound which improves accuracy.
-With a user-friendly graphic interface, this app is an accurate and helpful safety tool for professionals who are around loud equipment or just your average Joe or Jane.
+With a user-friendly graphic interface, this app is an accurate and helpful safety tool for professionals who are around loud equipment or just your every day Joe or Jane.

 Multi Measures 2: This meter names says it all.
 It really does serve multiple purposes.
 It can be used as a metronome, ruler, surface level, stopwatch, timer and most important for this blog post as a decibel or sound meter.
 The sound meter measures sound when you hold your phone or iPad toward the source of sound.
 This app is touted by the manufacturer as a “professional” tool.

 SoundMeter +: Promoted as a tool that will keep your ears and your family’s ears safe, the SoundMeter+ can accurately monitor sound levels at home, work or out on the town.
-A simple tool, it might not come with all the flash of other sound monitors, but it does the job and is easy enough to understand.
+A simple tool, it might not come with all the flash of other sound monitors, but it does the job and is easy enough to understand